smartcontractkit/external-adapters-js/README.md

 # Chainlink External Adapters (TypeScript)

 This repository contains the source code for Chainlink external adapters.
-If you would like to contribute, please see the [Contributing](./CONTRIBUTING.md) page for more details.
+If you would like to contribute, please see the [Contributing](./CONTRIBUTING.md) page for more details, including instructions on how to bootstrap and configure a new external adapter.

 ## Table of Contents